 This post contains affiliate links which means that we may receive a small commission if you make a purchase through a link at no additional cost to you.
 Thank you for your support!

-When you go behind the scenes in Venice, you can never get lost.
-That is what is the most fun about Venice.
+First of all, when you go behind the scenes in Venice, you can never get lost.
+That is what is the most fun about Venice just walking the tiny streets and trying to get lost.
+It’s almost impossible because you wind up someplace you know – eventually.

-Venice is the capital of northern Italy’s Veneto region and is made up of more than 100 small islands in a lagoon in the Adriatic Sea.
+Venice is the capital of northern Italy’s Veneto region and is made up of more than 118 small islands linked together with something like 400 bridges in a lagoon in the Adriatic Sea.
 It has no roads, just canals – including the Grand Canal lined with Renaissance and Gothic palaces.
 The central square, Piazza San Marco, contains St. Mark’s Basilica, and the Campanile bell tower offering views of the city’s red roofs.

 - Grand Canal